 There is no "average" cost.
 Each parcel is evaluated separately through established appraisal procedures, based on the value of surrounding parcels.
 Fair market value is determined for each parcel.
 No parcel can be sold for less than fair market value.

 Your best source is the BLM office with jurisdiction over the area you're interested in.
 In California, jurisdiction is by BLM Field Office.
 See a clickable map of each Field Office's management area in California.
 Our land use plans can be viewed on-line at www.blm.gov/ca/st/en/prog/planning.html .
 Find out more about BLM offices in other states through their Web sites.

 - How do I locate and file a mining claim?
 (How do 'I stake' a claim)?

 Before you can locate a claim, you must determine if the lands are, in fact, open to location.
 You can find this out at any BLM office.
 No claims can be staked in areas closed to mineral entry under certain acts, regulations, or public land orders.
 We refer to these as withdrawn lands.
-The BLM State Offices and Field Offices have appropriate surface management status maps and records for you to make this determination, and they are readily available for your inspection.
+The BLM State Offices and Field Offices have appropriate surface management status maps to help you determine where Federal lands lie, and they are readily available for your inspection.
 On lands open to location, you may prospect and properly locate claims and sites.
 The official records showing whether Federal land is open or closed to mining are the Master Title Plats available at www.glorecords.blm.gov.

 If lands have already been claimed, you will need to find another location.
-Most State Offices maintain a record of these locations on Legacy Rehost 2000 (LR2000).
+BLM maintains a record locations on Legacy Rehost 2000 (LR2000).
 They are available online by geographic report, serial number index, claim name index, and claimant's name index reports.
 The Field Offices also have computers to search for these same reports (i.e., geographic and claimant indices, etc.) for your use.
 If your parcel of land is open to location, the next step is staking the claim.
 Federal law specifies that claim boundaries must be distinctly and clearly marked to be readily identifiable.
 Individual state statutes have more detailed requirements for marking boundaries.
 For specific state requirements contact the local BLM California Field Office or other BLM State Offices.

 - What documentation is required this year?

 Recordation of mining claims - location notices for claims and sites must be recorded with BOTH the county recorder's office AND the BLM State Office.
-ALL CLAIMS AND SITES have 90 days from date of location to record claims.
-File the original notice with the appropriate county recorder (within 90 days from the date of location that you wrote on your Location Notice form), and file a duplicate notice (within the same 90 days of the date of location) with the Bureau of Land Management, California State Office, 2800 Cottage Way Suite W1834, Sacramento, CA 95825.
+ALL CLAIMS AND SITES must be recorded within 90 days from date of location.
+File the original notice with the appropriate county recorder (within 90 days from the date of location that you wrote on your Location Notice form), and file a duplicate notice (within the same 90 days of the date of location) with the Bureau of Land Management, California State Office, 2800 Cottage Way Suite W1623, Sacramento, CA 95825.
 You can obtain blank Location Notice forms by calling 916-978-4400.
 Bookmark this webpage: Information page .
 This is the Public Room web page.